awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-add-activities.md

 1. For **Lambda function**, choose the function that you want to execute\.

+1. \(Optional\) The **Custom Data** is for when endpoints are delivered to the custom channel, the custom data is in the payload as well\.
+This field can contain up to 5000 alphanumeric characters\.

 1. For **Specify the endpoint types that will receive this message**, select the endpoint types that the custom channel applies to\.
 By default, only the **Custom** endpoint type is selected\.
 To add additional endpoint types, select **Choose endpoint types**\.

+   1. The lambda function can be used to evaluate which endpoints to include in the segment\.
+For more information, see [Customizing segments with AWS Lambda](https://docs.aws.amazon.com/pinpoint/latest/developerguide/segments-dynamic.html)\.

+   1. The **Custom Data** is for when endpoints are delivered to the custom channel, the custom data is in the payload as well\.
 **Note**
 Other endpoint types that arrive at this activity are sent through it, but only the endpoint types that you specify are sent to the Lambda function or webhook\.